Updated August 2021

 Sometimes, circumstances arise that make the rental unit uninhabitable for a time.
 Usually, this is due to serious repairs, natural disasters or other significant problems.
 During these times, tenants often stay at a hotel until the work is done.

 When this happens, what is a landlord’s responsibility for hotel bills?

-In the event of a fire, leaky pipe or other unplanned emergency that makes a place uninhabitable, tenants have to move out for a while.
+In the event of a fire, leaky pipe, or other unplanned emergencies that make a place uninhabitable, tenants have to move out for a while.
 Most stay in a hotel until the damaged unit is repaired.

 Some tenants want their landlord to reimburse them for the cost of the hotel.
 They often mistakenly assume that the landlord’s insurance policy will cover their relocation costs.
 Or they assume that because the unit is not habitable they automatically get put up into a hotel of their choice and the landlord foots the bill.
 These assumptions often lead to conflict.